Voices for Animals in Mongolia

 Mission

-Paws Mongolia is a U.S.-based nonprofit working in Mongolia to promote humane and compassionate approaches toward animals through research-informed initiatives, public awareness efforts, and strategic partnerships.
+Paws Mongolia is a nonprofit organization working to promote humane and responsible care for animals in Mongolia through research-informed approaches, public awareness, and collaborative partnerships.

 While our values are universal, current programs focus on Mongolia’s companion-animal welfare challenges, supporting local shelters and volunteer networks through education, outreach, and coordinated assistance.